 Student Top Attractions in Oxford

 On our walking tour you will see the best sights in Oxford including the university, museums and churches.
-Famous Harry Potter film locations are also able to be seen.
-We finish the walking tour about 11:30am.
-You will then have lunch and free time to explore and enjoy yourself.
-Our departure late afternoon will bring you back to Bournemouth between 6.30pm and 7pm.
+We finish the walking tour about midday.
+You will then have time for lunch and to explore and enjoy the surroundings.
+Our departure late afternoon will bring you back to Bournemouth by 7pm.

-Oxford Castle: The castle dates back to the 11th century and although mainly a ruin it does still have its old keep.
-The castle’s main use was as a prison which remained so until as recently as 1996!
-Today you can visit it as a tourist attraction, find out about the people who worked there and also about some of the more notorious characters who were locked up inside.
+Oxford Castle: The castle dates back to the 11th century but now its mostly in ruins.
+The castle’s main use was as a prison which remained so, until as recently as 1996.
+Today you can visit with an entrance cost.

 Optional extras are also available, but they are not included in the tour price.